Want to know what to post on Twitter for business?

 That’s why product teaser tweets are great in helping you grow a sustainable business.
 They build product excitement and establish strong brand awareness at the same time.

 How can you make product teaser tweets more effective?
 You can reveal a series of teasers that provide new information with each post.

 Pro-tip: The next time you’re about to launch a new product, you can post about it on Twitter for your followers to see.

 And if you want to expose it to more targeted traffic, you can even display a Twitter hashtag feed on your website’s sidebar!
 This way, your website visitors will know more about it when they check out your website.

-With the help of the best Twitter feed plugin for WordPress, Custom Twitter Feeds Pro, here’s how we recreated Samsung Mobile’s product teaser feed in under 5 minutes!
-Since Samsung used a branded hashtag, it’s super easy to add on your sidebar.
+With the help of the best Twitter feed plugin for WordPress, Twitter Feed Pro, and a specific branded hashtag, here’s how we created a product teaser feed in under 5 minutes!

 Want to try it out for your own brand?
 Check out this step-by-step tutorial on how you can easily embed a Twitter hashtag feed on your WordPress.

 2. Viral Giveaway Tweets